calvinmetcalf/lie/README.md

 Promise.race([
     //array of promises or values
 ]);
-// either resolve or rejects depending on the first value to do so
+// either resolves or rejects depending on the first value to do so
 ```